pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

 In this section, you will use the Tanzu Workload CLI plug-in to create your first `Workload`.
 The Platform Engineer has already created some Supply Chains for you to use, which can pull the source code from the source repository and build it.
-The built artifact will be shipped to a GitOps repository determined by the  Platform Engineer.
+The built artifact are shipped to a GitOps repository determined by the  Platform Engineer.

 ## Prerequisites

-You will need the following CLI tools installed on your local machine:
+Install the following CLI tools installed on your local machine:

 - [Tanzu CLI](../../../install-tanzu-cli.hbs.md#install-tanzu-cli)
 - [Tanzu Workload CLI plug-in](../how-to/install-the-cli.hbs.md)